Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 We present a set of numerical tests aimed at assessing the numerical performance of the method in approximating pathophysiological scenarios of brain function.
-We aim to investigate the interaction between metabolism and electrophysiology, as well as how localized ischemic regions influence the electrophysiology and the propagation of electrical signals in the surrounding tissue.
+We aim to investigate the interaction between metabolism and electrophysiology, as well as how localized ischemic regions influence the electrophysiology and the propagation of electrical signals in the surrounding tissue, providing novel insights into their coupled behaviour.